 Nobody’s perfect.
-Maybe you went on vacation, and you didn’t realize your credit card bill was due.
+Maybe you went on vacation and didn’t realize your credit card bill was due.
 You might not have received your bill in the mail.
 Or maybe you just didn’t have enough money this month to make your minimum credit card payment.

 What happens when you miss a credit card payment?

 There can be many repercussions to missing a credit card payment, and none of them are good.
 See below for the consequences of paying late: